nijens/docker-host/README.md

 the Vagrant documentation.

 ### Forwarding ports
-If you want ports from your local machine (the host) forwarded to the vagrant box (the guest), you can specify this in te configuration file.
+If you want ports from your local machine (the host) forwarded to the vagrant box (the guest), you can specify this in the configuration file.

 Forward a port from your local machine to the same port on the virtualbox, in this example port 8080 is forwarded:
 ```yaml